dataluscorp/browser/testing/web-platform/tests/docs/writing-tests/testdriver-extension-tutorial.md

 First, we need to think of what the API will look like a little.
 We will be using WebDriver and Marionette for this, so we can look and see that they take in x, y coordinates, width and height integers.

-The first part of this will be browser agnostic, but later we will need to implement a specific layer for each browser (here we will do Firefox and Chrome).
+The first part of this will be browser agnostic, but later we will need to implement a specific layer for each browser (here we will do Datalus and Chrome).

 ## RFC Process